sgraden/vpc/get-started-with-API-and-CLI-for-VPC.md

 Run the previous command to store the value as a variable in your session.
 To verify that this variable was saved, run ``echo $rias_endpoint`` and make sure the response is not empty.

-### Step 4: Run a couple commands using the stored variables
+### Step 4: Run cURL commands using the stored variables

 #### GET Regions API
 ```